-For a child to be admitted, the school must be named, by a local authority, in the child's Education Health Care Plan (EHCP).
-Learn@ Multi-Academy Trust will work in partnership with local authorities and parents/carers to assess the suitability of a student's referral through Bristol inclusion Panel or by PEX (day 6 provision) for a place at the AP's.
-Young People with EHCP's stating SEMH or SLCN (ASC) as their main special educational needs can be referred by their Local Authority to our Special Academies.
+For a child to be admitted, the school must be named, by a local authority, in the child's Statement/EHCP.
+Learn@ Multi-Academy Trust will work in partnership with local authorities and parents/carers to assess the suitability of students referral through Bristol inclusion Panel or by PEX (day 6 provision) for a place at the PRU's.
+Young People with EHCP's stating SEMH or SLCN(ASC) as their main special educational needs can be referred by their Local Authority to our Special Panel at which Head Teachers/Educational Psychologists and LA Officers can identify the most appropriate provision to meet their needs.
 Parents wishing their children to benefit from our provision should ask their local authority to name one of our Specialist Academies in their child's EHCP.

 Our Academies are normally organised into classes for each year group, although due to the relatively small numbers we provide for, some classes are vertically grouped.
-We specialise in providing high quality provision for students with EHCPs for either Social, Emotional Mental Health (SEMH) or Speech, Language and Communication Needs (SLCN) from ages 5 to 19 years.
+We specialise in providing high quality provision for students with EHCPs for either Social, Emotional Mental Health (SEMH) or Speech, Language and Communication Needs (SLCN) from ages 5 to 18 through the academies.
 The Trust covers the full spectrum of support from early intervention and Assessment to residential term-time places.
 There is a choice and Learn@ MAT have a variety of specialist provisions so students can flourish and make significant progress.